NICER Perspective on TeV Blazar Mrk~421: X-ray Variability and Particle Acceleration: Discussion

 Similarly, the observed anti-correlation can also in the SA framework turbulence-driven random processes energize particles, and the momentum-diffusion term broadens the electron distribution, in such a way that the curvature parameter \(r\) scales inversely with the product \(D\,t\), where \(D\) is the momentum diffusion coefficient and \(t\) is the acceleration timescale.
-This scaling establishes a direct connection between the electron peak energy and the synchrotron curvature, with the photon spectral curvature related to the particle distribution as \(\beta \simeq r/5\) \citep{massaro2004log, tramacere2007signatures, Tramacere2011stochastic}.
+This scaling establishes a direct connection between the electron peak energy and the synchrotron curvature, with the photon spectral curvature related to the particle distribution as \(\beta \simeq r/4\) \citep{massaro2004log, tramacere2007signatures, Tramacere2011stochastic}.
 Moreover, in the blazar jets the confinement of charged particles within the acceleration region depends on their gyroradius; as the Larmor radius $R_{\mathrm{L}}$ grows, particles become less confined, and the probability of acceleration, $P_{\mathrm{acc}}$, correspondingly decreases.
 From the relations \(E_{\mathrm{p}} \propto \epsilon\) and \(r \propto 1 / \log \epsilon\), a negative correlation \(E_{\mathrm{p}}-\beta\) emerges, in agreement with the observed trend.

 A consistent \textit{harder-when-brighter} behavior is evident in our results.
 We find that the synchrotron peak energy \(E_{\mathrm{p}}\) increases with X-ray flux, indicating spectral hardening as the source brightens, in agreement with earlier studies of Mrk~421 \citep{tanihata2004evolution, kapanadze2018swift}.

 This behavior is further supported by the observed anti-correlations between \(\alpha\) (or equivalently \(\Gamma\)) and both \(E_{\mathrm{peak}}\) and the total flux: the spectrum becomes flatter (smaller \(\alpha\)) when the peak shifts to higher energies and when the source enters a brighter state.
-These trends collectively confirm the well-established \textit{harder-when-brighter} characteristic of the source, consistent with previous findings \citep{das2025sub, Wani2023, Hota2021}.
+Similar harder-when-brighter trends have been reported in previous studies \citep{das2025sub, Wani2023, Hota2021}.